Akhil-work535/Retail_Store_Sales_Forecasting/README.md

 - Actual vs Forecast sales comparison
 - Store-wise weekly sales trends
 - Seasonal and holiday impact analysis
 - KPI cards for forecast accuracy and demand trends
+- Used MySQL to aggregate weekly sales into monthly and store-level KPIs
+- Performed holiday vs non-holiday sales analysis using SQL
+- Built an Excel dashboard with sales KPIs and trend analysis for business reporting

 ## 🧰 Tools & Technologies
 - **Python:** pandas, numpy, matplotlib